TOP

 Now in Function Wizards in the category User defined you can find our VLOOKUP3 function and use it.
 The syntax of the function is as follows:

-That is, in order to correctly substitute the loan amount by last name and agreement number, you will need to enter the following in cell E15:
+That is, in order to correctly substitute the loan amount by last name and agreement number in the cell E15 you will need to enter:

 Related Articles: